 The Samsung Galaxy A71 5G is the jack-of-all-trades budget smartphone, flaunting speedy Snapdragon 765 performance paired with a generous 8GB of RAM; a bright, 6.7-inch FHD, OLED screen; 5G modem; and around 10 hours of battery life all comes together nicely.
 The problem?
 The same as with any jack-of-all-trades: you tend to be a master of none.

 While the Samsung Galaxy A71 5G can do a little bit of everything well, there’s no one avenue it goes down where it excels over the competition.
 If you want the best camera, while the A71 5G is no slouch, it simply can't beat the Pixel 4a 5G.
-If you want to get the most out of gaming, the iPhone SE’s A13 Biotic chipset has you beat dead to rights.
+If you want to get the most out of gaming, the iPhone SE’s A13 Bionic chipset has you beat dead to rights.
 Even with its above-average 10-hour battery life, this Samsung falls short of the Moto G Power’s impressive longevity.
-It’s also pricier than other budget smartphones, costing $599.

 If the Moto G Power caught your attention but seemed to be lacking anything that made it truly stand out, then Motorola has another budget phone that may be of more interest to you.
 For $300, the Moto G Stylus is essentially the same phone beyond some minor improvements.
 The rear-facing cameras have been updated to feature 48MP and 16MP cameras, and the internal storage has been doubled to 128GB.
 Outside of this, the devices’ internals remain pretty much the same.